 Am I anchoring to current or past price points?

-No. I buy new investments if we have money after aggressively killing mortgage debt every two weeks.
+No. I buy new investments if we have money a few times per year after aggressively killing mortgage debt every two weeks.

 Are this portfolio manager’s past results too good to be true?

 I don’t invest direcctly with any portfolio managers.

 Am I allowing my confirmation bias to cloud my judgement?

 I still have some biases related to the stocks I own, but that’s about it.